 Pension credit is an entitlement for people aged 60 or over living in Great Britain.
 More information can be found on the GOV.UK website.

 If you have a low income you might be entitled to get help with health costs including prescriptions, dental charges, optical and hospital travel costs.
-More information is provided on the NHS Choices website.
+More information is provided on the NHS website.

 The Family Fund

 The Family Fund gives grants to lower income families with severely disabled children for things that make life easier and more enjoyable.
 More information can be found on the Family Fund website.

 Social Fund - Help with one off expenses

 The Social Fund provides lump sum payments, grants and loans.
 You may be able to get help from the Social Fund for important costs that are hard to pay for out of your regular income.
 More information is available on the Citizens Advice Bureau website.